 MixAssist is available as a plugin from the Sound Devices Store.
 MixAssist works with both the MixPre and MixPre-II Series.
 MixAssist is incompatible with the MixPre-M models or while in Musician, Ambisonics, or Remix Modes.

-Starting with firmware v5.00, all MixPre models support the use of USB hubs.
+Can I use a USB hub?Starting with firmware v5.00, all MixPre models support the use of USB hubs.
 USB hubs allow simultaneous use of a USB keyboard, USB Controller, and a USB Thumb-drive.

 Note: USB Drives are supported by the MixPre-3 II, MixPre-6 II, MixPre-10 II, MixPre-10M, and MixPre-10T.

 We recommend powered USB hubs for optimal performance.
 Read more about recommended USB hub practices here.